yaxu/icfp24/src/icfp.md

 ```

 In `mixBind`, the intersection of the event wholes is taken, therefore combining
-the time structures of the two patterns in what we term a 'mix' bind.
+the time structures of the two patterns in what we term a 'mix'

-Alternatively, `innerBind` uses the time structure of 'whole' timespans from the
+bind.
+Alternatively, `innerBind` uses the time structure of 'whole' timespans
-inner pattern, and `outerBind` from the outer pattern.
-The default bind in the
+from the inner pattern, and `outerBind` from the outer pattern.
+The default bind
-`Monad` instance is set as a `mixBind`.
-I also define an `Applicative` instance
+in the `Monad` instance is set as a `mixBind`.
+I also define an `Applicative`
-based on this bind.
+instance based on this bind:

 ```haskell
 instance Monad Pattern where